milvus-io/milvus-docs/site/en/userGuide/collection_alias.md

 # Collection Alias

+This topic describes how to manage collection alias.
 Milvus supports specifying a unique alias for a collection.

 <div class="alert note">
 A collection alias is globally unique, hence you cannot assign the same alias to different collections.
 However, you can assign multiple aliases to one collection.